bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 -   Find trends (covariation) in large data sets and big data
 -   Reduce number of variables to a few significant ones (that is where PCA comes into play)
--   Discriminate between groups (like different populations, sexes etc.)
+-   Discriminate between groups (like different populations, sexes, etc.)

 The basic idea of this chapter is that you can implement a PCA, a very fine instrument to do patterns extraction, and interpret the results.
 Finally you will apply this to other data sets and hopefully to your own data.

-Now let’s go through a **PCA** in detail – from bottom up.
+Now let’s go through a **PCA** in detail – from bottom up!

 ## Data